Norman Wood Bridge

 The Norman Wood Bridge carries Pennsylvania Route 372 across the Susquehanna River between York County, Pennsylvania and Lancaster County, Pennsylvania.

+History and architectural features

-It was constructed in two years and opened for use on August 21, 1968.
+Construction of this bridge took two years.
+It opened for use on August 21, 1968.
 Its namesake served more than 40 years in the Pennsylvania House of Representatives.

-On September 28, 2015, the bridge was closed abruptly because an inspector found a crack in one of the steel girders; it reopened with one lane of traffic on October 16, 2015 and all restrictions were removed on November 2, 2015.
-Engineers from Lehigh University were asked to determine the cause of crack, which was repaired by bolting two steel plates over the 14-foot-long vertical girder.
+On September 28, 2015, the bridge was closed abruptly because an inspector found a crack in one of the steel girders; it reopened with one lane of traffic on October 16, 2015, and all restrictions were removed on November 2, 2015.